GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

     [Cloud Source Repository](https://cloud.google.com/tools/cloud-repositories/docs/) or connected
     Github or Bitbucket repository).

+2. Register your project on the [Google Developer's Console](https://console.developers.google.com/).
+You'll need to pick a project name.
+In this tutorial, I use hellobrowser, but you'll need to choose something else since that's now taken.

-2. Deploy your application using the [`appcfg`](https://cloud.google.com/appengine/docs/java/tools/uploadinganapp)
+3. Deploy your application using the [`appcfg`](https://cloud.google.com/appengine/docs/java/tools/uploadinganapp)
     command: